-Dr. ANTHONY ALESSI (Neurologist): We know that the developing brain really needs time to do just that: develop.
+ANTHONY ALESSI: We know that the developing brain really needs time to do just that: develop.
 So any repeated head injury becomes an issue of concern.

-Dr. JAMES ECKNER (Study Author, University of Michigan): The person being tested would be sitting down with their forearm resting on the table.
+JAMES ECKNER: The person being tested would be sitting down with their forearm resting on the table.
 We suspend the device so that their hand is around the hockey puck at the bottom of the device, and without warning we drop it and they just catch it as quickly as they can.

 KNOX: The hockey puck on a stick test needs more work.
 Even if it holds up, Anthony Alessi, the Connecticut neurologist says it's never going to be a standalone test to rule out a concussion.